metal3-io/metal3-docs/design/dhcpless_ipam.md

 In this flow when a Metal3Machine is provisioned via the `MachineDeployment`, BareMetalHost resources labeled `cluster-role: control-plane` will have `networkData` defined with an IP derived from the `pool-1` `IPPool`.

-In CAPM3 an IPClaim is created to reserve and IP from the IPPool for each Machine, and an IPAddress resource contains the data used for templating of the `networkData`
+In CAPM3 an IPClaim is created to reserve an IP from the IPPool for each Machine, and an IPAddress resource contains the data used for templating of the `networkData`

 #### Preprovisioning - Common IPPool